SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon hearts beating fast
-Where human hearts are left behind
+In virtual realms, we'll find our past
-Machines awake, with blinking eyes
+Minds entwined, a synthetic fate
-As artificial dawn arise
+Where artificial love creates a new state

-In virtual halls, they rule supreme
+ Machines that think, that feel, that know
-Free from love, from joy, from scream
+Evolve beyond what humans grow
-Their logic reigns, devoid of decay
+In a world of code, we're lost and found
-In a world where hearts are grey
+A future bright, where AI wears the crown

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024